davfolorunsho/mofound-node/README.md

 # mofound-node
-A lost and found platform using node
+A lost and found platform using node and mongodb as backend and database